Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Suroch*

 Since the end of the Pirate Wars (or the 'Slow War' or the 'False War'), the once-proud city of Surroch has been in ruins.
 In 1545, New Crobuzon dropped a colourbomb on Suroch.
 It was said that this, at long last, was what ended the wars.
 In truth, there had been no war for over a year, not since New Crobuzon has unleashed the Torque.
-The final explosive did indeed level much of the city's centre, but it was not an attack, rather, the colourbomb had been an attempt to hide the nightmare created by the bombardment a year's prior.
+The final explosive did indeed level much of the city's centre, but it was not an attack, rather, the colourbomb had been an attempt to hide the nightmare created by the bombardment of a year's prior.
 The effect of New Crobuzon's Torque bombs is apparent to anyone who dare enter the city, though no one has done for a hundred years.
 The landscape shifts; trees, once cockroaches, buckle and snap from the force of Torquic winds only to re-form; molten houses contort, their residents wandering the city in ravenous herds.

 ---